 Murphy Stays Course On NJ Cannabis Law Reform

 Prior to Murphy taking the stage at his inaugariation, the Grateful Dead and Bob Dylan were heard playing, which led some to think this was a sure sign of the topic of NJ cannabis law in his speech.

 After eight years of Chris Christie serving as governor and leaving office with an extremely low voter approval rate, the state is by and large ready to move on to a new administration.
 Murphy won by a large percentage over his opponent, partly due to his campaigning on the fact he would legalize marijuana in New Jersey.

 Moving Criminal Justice Reform

 As expected, when discussing criminal justice reform, Murphy stated that legalizing cannabis is a major part of his plan for change.
 Anticipation was high that Murphy would demand the legislature immediately get to work and present a bill to legalize cannabis.
 However, while he did make many demands to the legislature, Murphy did not demand that they immediately get to work on presenting a bill for legalization and ending prohibition in New Jersey.

 Murphy did state that his “administration would do everything in their power to resist President Trump and the federal government’s attempt to interfere with New Jersey politics.”
 He blasted the administration further by saying they would not allow Trump’s “misguided leadership” to do anything that would be harmful to New Jersey.
-There was specific mention to offshore drilling and the fight that his administration would take.
-He went on saying, “We must fight against Washington’s all out assault on New Jersey.”
+There was specific mention of offshore drilling and the fight that his administration would take.
+He went on to say, “We must fight against Washington’s all-out assault on New Jersey.”

 Recently, Democrats said they would not waiver and will stand against recent attempts to crack down on cannabis in legal states by the federal government.
 Already, three cannabis bills are in the process of being introduced by the New Jersey state legislature.